mihnea-radulescu/imagefanreloaded/README.md

 * quick concurrent thumbnail generation, scaling to the number of processor cores present
 * support for multiple folder tabs
 * keyboard and mouse user interaction
+* folder ordering by name and last modification time
+* configurable thumbnail size, between 50 and 400 pixels
 * toggle-able recursive folder browsing
 * targeted zooming in, and moving over the zoomed image
 * fast and seamless full-screen navigation across images
 * command-line direct access to the specified folder or image file
-* folder ordering by name, creation time and last modification time
-* configurable thumbnail size, between 50 and 400 pixels

 User interface:
 * left mouse button for interacting with tabs and folders, and for selecting, opening, zooming in and out, and dragging images